History of the Central Intelligence Agency: Early successes and failures

 In the early days of the cold war, successes for the CIA were few and far between.
 The gradual Soviet takeover of Romania, the Soviet takeover of Czechoslovakia, the Soviet blockade of Berlin, CIA assessments of the Soviet atomic bomb project, the Korean War, and then, when the 300,000 Chinese troops waiting at the Korean border entered the war, all, arguably, failures of Central intelligence of the highest profile imaginable.
 The famous double agent Kim Philby was the British liaison to American Central Intelligence.
 Through him the CIA coordinated hundreds of airdrop operations inside the iron curtain, all compromised by Philby.
 American intelligence suffered from almost countless compromises of the networks it tried to set up.
 There were spies in the Manhattan project, and even Arlington Hall, the nerve center of CIA cryptanalysis was compromised by William Weisband, a Russian translator and Soviet spy.
-The CIA reused the tactic of dropping plant agents behind enemy lines by parachute again on China, and North Korea.
+The CIA reused the tactic of dropping plant agents behind enemy lines by parachute again on China and North Korea.
 This too was fruitless.

 Cryptanalysis was not the CIA's sole success story.
 In the 1948 Italian election the CIA quietly backed the Christian Democrats.
-James Forrestal and Allen Dulles passed a hat around Wall Street and Washington, D.C., then Forrestal went to the Secretary of the Treasury, John W. Snyder, a Truman stalwart.
+James Forrestal and Allen Dulles collected donations from around Wall Street and Washington, D.C., then Forrestal went to the Secretary of the Treasury, John W. Snyder, a Truman stalwart.
 He allowed them to tap the $200 million Exchange Stabilization Fund which had been designed during the Depression to shore up the value of the dollar overseas, but was used during World War II as a depository for captured Axis Loot, and was, at that time, earmarked for the reconstruction of Europe.
 Funds moved from the fund into the bank accounts of wealthy Americans, many of whom had Italian heritage.
 Hard cash was then distributed to Catholic Action, the Vatican's political arm, and directly to Italian politicians.
 "A long romance between the party and the agency began.
 The CIA's practice of purchasing elections and politicians with bags of cash was repeated in Italy – and in many other nations – for the next twenty-five years."